jcdavis/darkseer/README.md

 # Darkseer

 Darkseer is an experimental JVM profiler for analyzing actual memory allocations in a thread.
 It may be of interest to people looking to analyze the real-world memory usage of c2 compiled methods, free from the interference that comes from bytecode manipulating profilers.
+For more background on how it works, read [my blog post](http://jcdav.is/2016/07/11/JVM-allocation-secrets/)

 **This should be considered to be a proof of concept for the curious only**